Daisy Quokka: World's Scariest Animal: Plot

-On the day of the games, the contestants consisting of Daisy and Ronda, representing Sanctuary City, Tyrus Polar, a polar bear representing New Winterland, Adewale Khan, an African lion representing Savannah Kingdom, and the new current four-time WSG champion, Drago Modo, a Komodo dragon representing Fire Isle, respectively.
-During the first challenge the “First Wish“, Daisy lags behind badly, forcing Ronda to give up her lead and go back to help her, causing them to lose the first round to Drago, putting them in last place.
+On the day of the games, the contestants consist of Daisy and Ronda, representing Sanctuary City; Tyrus Polar, a polar bear representing New Winterland; Adewale Khan, an African lion representing Savannah Kingdom; and the new current four-time WSG champion, Drago Modo, a Komodo dragon representing Fire Isle, respectively.
+During the first challenge the "First Wish", Daisy lags behind badly, forcing Ronda to give up her lead and go back to help her, causing them to lose the first round to Drago, putting them in last place.
 Ronda angrily chastises Daisy later on.
 Daisy begins to lose hope in achieving her dreams and later gets a call from her parents, who try to convince her to return home, but she is later found practicing at a playground by Frankie, who says that Daisy reminds him of himself as a child.
-Daisy admits that she's more afraid of returning home than returning to the games.
-She explains to Frankie that she doesn't want to go back to her old life where she was doing a job that was forcing her to be someone else just because of her appearance on the outside rather than who she is on the inside.
-Daisy is also scared of going through life believing that her dreams passed her by and that she didn't even try.
+Daisy admits that she is more afraid of returning home than returning to the games.
+She explains to Frankie that she does not want to go back to her old life where she was doing a job that was forcing her to be someone else just because of her appearance on the outside rather than who she is on the inside.
+Daisy is also scared of going through life believing that her dreams passed her by and that she did not even try.
 Frankie then teaches Daisy to push through her fears and tells Daisy that in order to compete better, she just needs to be herself.
 Frankie also helps her to train and become stronger.

 As a result, Daisy performs much better in the next rounds of the tournament, putting her team in second place and winning the respect of Ronda and Jerry.
 That night, Daisy notices that Frankie is thinking about Ronda, and realizes that Ronda is Frankie's daughter.
-After his big loss, Frankie felt that he couldn't bear to face his family, believing that the WSG games were the only thing he was good at.
-And when that was gone, Frankie felt lost, not wanting his own daughter to hate him like everyone else did.
-But when he met Daisy, Frankie thought it would give him a chance to see Ronda again.
+After his big loss, Frankie felt that he could not bear to face his family, believing that the WSG games were the only thing he was good at.
+When that was gone, Frankie felt lost, not wanting his own daughter to hate him like everyone else did, but when he met Daisy, Frankie thought it would give him a chance to see Ronda again.
 Daisy encourages Frankie to talk to her, telling him that he just needs to show Ronda that he still cares and loves her.
 Unbeknownst to them, Ronda overheard their conversation.

 On the day of the final challenge, Daisy is facing off against Drago.
 Daisy almost wins, but Drago purposely sets fire to the course in an attempt to stop her.
 The audience panics as they try to escape from the stadium, but a burning pillar is about to crush them.
 Luckily, Daisy manages to hold the pillar back long enough for everyone else to get out.
 Frankie and Ronda rush into the building to rescue Daisy, and during this, father and daughter reconcile.
 Ronda manages to find Daisy just as she passes out from the smoke.